Highland High School (Albuquerque, New Mexico): Athletics

 Football was ranked #2 in the 2006 state tournament.
 Highland football earned an additional bid in the 2008 state playoffs.
 The boys' soccer team was ranked second and the girls' soccer team finished third in the 2007 5A State Tournament.
 The #3-ranked boys' basketball team finished as runner-up in the 2009 state championship.
 Also, in 2009, boys' basketball set a school record with a 26-win season.
 Highland Track held the state title in 2005.
 The cross-country team was ranked #2 in the state in 2005 and 2006.
 The boys' track-and-field team won the 2009 5A state championship.
 The girls' track-and-field team won the 2010 5A state championship.
 The Hornets have a total of 22 boys' track-and-field state championships.

 HHS competes in the New Mexico Activities Association (NMAA) as a class 4A school in District 6.
 In 2018 NMAA realigned the state's schools into five classifications and adjusted district boundaries.

 In popular culture

 A number of scenes in movies and TV shows have been filmed at Highland, including Spy School, the 2009 movie Carriers, ‘’ The Space Between Us’’ the pilot episode for Terminator: The Sarah Connor Chronicles.
 Highland is popular among producers due to the architecture of its main building, and due to the tax credits that the state of New Mexico has recently begun offering to movie producers.

 For season three of the AMC series Breaking Bad, a scene was filmed inside the Highland gymnasium.
 A scene in the 2017 film Logan was also filmed there.

 Daybreak was filmed through the 2018–2019 school year.

+Highland High School is a common location in Beavis and Butt-head, being the school which Beavis and Butt-head attend, sometimes, as they often skip school.
+Series creator Mike Judge lived in Albuquerque, New Mexico during his high school years.
+Although he attended a private school, he lived in an area which would require him to go to Highland High School should he have attended public school in Albuquerque.